altsaxofon/forest-timber-map/README.md

 This repository provides datasets and accompanying resources for a study of historical housing construction techniques in Sweden (1800–1920) and their relationship with forest coverage.
 The data can be explored via a custom web-tool: [The Forest/Timber map](https://erikarnell.se/forest-timber-map/web/)

 The first part is dataset containing ~5000 records of buildings.
-The data is scrapted from three major Swedish realtor webistes during one day in 2023.
-If the building techinque of the frame was specified this has been extracted and modeled into a taxonomy descripbed in the data model.
+The data is scraped from three major Swedish realtor websites during one day in 2023.
+If the building technique of the frame was specified this has been extracted and modeled into a taxonomy described in the data model.
 This taxonomy contains different building techniques with a focus on wooden materials.

-The scond part is data about forest cover in the 1840s.
-This data has been extracted from a digitalisation of "Skogskartan" in the Swedish National Archive.
+The second part is data about forest cover in the 1840s.
+This data has been extracted from a digitalisation of ["Skogskartan"](https://sok.riksarkivet.se/?ValdSortering=DatumStigande&PageSize=20&EndastDigitaliserat=False&FacettFilter=arkis_ark_typ_facet%24Karta%2Fritning%3A&typAvLista=Standard&AvanceradSok=True&Ort=Karlstads+stift&page=1&postid=Arkis+27cfdb7e-88b3-41ec-82da-fe1fe4babddc&tab=post&s=Balder) in the Swedish National Archive.
 This map has been georeferenced and processed to be computable.

 The datasets are available in multiple formats: CSV, GeoJSON, and GeoTIFF and XYZ tiles.